MerciAnalytics/my-first-data-project/README.md

 - Page Layout
 - Formulas

-**Week 2 – Data Cleaning with Kutools:-**
+**Week 2 – Data Cleaning with Kutools**

-Focused on:
+This week focused on applying Excel tools and the Kutools add-in to clean and organize data while maintaining data integrity.

+Tasks Completed:
-- Copying data between sheets
+- Copied data between sheets for backup and reference
-- Detecting and removing duplicates using Kutools
+- Used **Kutools** to detect and highlight duplicates
+- Selected **"All duplicates (Except 1st one)"** to preserve first occurrences
-- Keeping the original data intact
+- Deleted duplicate rows while keeping the original data sheet untouched
-- Cleaned version stored in Sheet2
+- Maintained a cleaned version on **Sheet2**

-**Tools Used:**
-Excel (Home, Data, Kutools), Kutools Add-in
+ Tools Used:
+- Microsoft Excel (Tabs: Home, Data)
+- **Kutools** Add-in for advanced Excel functionality

+This exercise improved my data cleaning workflow and demonstrated how to safely modify data without losing the original.

 **Week 3 – COUNTIF/COUNTIFS Practice:-**